pgsleepy/ultimatexr.io-1/content/docs/getting-started/knowledge-hub.md

 Welcome to the Knowledge Hub!

 This guide will help you navigate through the UltimateXR documentation.

-Below, you'll find a curated selection of recommended articles and tutorials, organized by the skill level needed to follow them.
+The left navigation bar is your main tool for exploring the documentation.
+It provides a structured overview of all available topics, organized by categories and subcategories.
+With a wide range of topics covered, it can be challenging to know where to begin.
+That’s why the Knowledge Hub is here: to help you get started more easily.

 You will also find the latest additions and modifications to our guide, so you can stay updated on what’s new.